-- food and beverage outlets; - trade suppliers - Yard based suppliers - The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Lot 2 DP 46305). - i) Retail Activity in the Business E and F Zone, other than where specified as a Restricted Discretionary or Non-Complying Activity, limited to: - a. retail display and sales of goods processed or manufactured on site; - b.
-The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Pt RS 20425 Blk IV Hinds (Hekeao) SD). - j) Commercial Activity (excluding Retail Activity) in the Business A, Zone; - k) Office Activity in the Business B, C, D and E Zone where these are Ancillary Activities which occupy no more than 30% of the GFA of all buildings on the same site; - I) Commercial Services within the Business C Zone; - m) Entertainment Activities within the Business C Zone; - n) Service Activity in the Business C, D and E Zones, and in Area 2 of the Business F zone located on Bremners/Northpark Roads (as shown on the ODP in Appendix 5-1A); - o) Industrial Activity in the Business D and E Zone; - p) Food and Produce Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone;
+- food and beverage restaurants and take-away food outlets; - trade suppliers vehicle sales and other outdoor display and sales. - Yard based suppliers. - The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Lot 2 DP 46305 and Pt RS 20425 Blk IV Hinds (Hekeao) SD). - i) Retail Activity in the Business E and F Zone, other than where specified as a Restricted Discretionary or Non-Complying Activity, limited to: - retail display and sales of goods processed or manufactured on site; - The display and sale of livestock and the sale of refreshments to persons attending sales events at the Ashburton Saleyards (Lot 2 DP 46305 and Pt RS 20425 Blk IV Hinds (Hekeao) SD). - j) Commercial Activity (excluding Retail Activity) in the Business A, B, C and D Zones;

-- q) Meat Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone, except on land held in CT181321 or on the site known as 150 Fairfield Road, Fairton; - r) Farming Activity in the Business F Zone; - s) Forestry Activity in the Business F Zone.
+- k) Office Activity in the Business B, C, D and E Zone where these are Ancillary Activities which occupy no more than 30% of the GFA of all buildings on the same site; - l) Commercial Services within the Business C Zone; - m) Entertainment Activities within the Business C Zone; - n) Service Activity in the Business C, D and E Zones, and in Area 2 of the Business F zone located on Bremners/Northpark Roads (as shown on the ODP in Appendix 5-1A); - o) Industrial Activity in the Business D and E Zone; - p) Food and Produce Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone; - q) Meat Processing, and ancillary Office activities which occupy no more than 30% of the GFA of all buildings on the same site in the Business F Zone, except on land held in CT181321 or on the site known as 150 Fairfield Road, Fairton; - r) Farming Activity in the Business F Zone; - s) Forestry Activity in the Business F Zone.